NUFE-AIAG/SBT/README.md

 ## Details
 We collect 500 leaves of 100 peanut cultivars with 5 sample per cultivar to build a peanut leaf image dataset, named PeanCultivar100.
 All the peanut leaves are randomly collected from the upper part of different plants.

-Naming rules for leaf images of PeanCultivar100:

-Cultivar Index......

-For example:

-For a leaf image named by “...”, its details are: the index of its cultivar is .......

 ## Citation